ARCHER2-HPC/archer2-docs/user-guide/debug.rst

 Note that this example has set the job time limit to 1 hour -- if you need longer, change the ``--time`` command.

-You will need the Program ID (PID) of the job you have just launched -- the PID is printed to sreen upon launch, or you can get it by running:
+You will need the Program ID (PID) of the job you have just launched -- the PID is printed to screen upon launch, or you can get it by running:

 ::